The political revival of Ralph Northam: How an ostracized governor became a progressive champion - KESQ

 When he refused to resign, the Democrat had to face those in his party — both nationally and in the state — who called for him to go.

-The list was long — and included both future President Joe Biden, then just a candidate, and would-be Vice President Kamala Harris, then a senator from California and a presidential candidate.
+The list was long — and included both future President Joe Biden, who hadn’t yet formally declared his candidacy, and would-be Vice President Kamala Harris, then a senator from California and a presidential candidate.
 Some were more personal, like when former Gov. Terry McAuliffe, who Northam served under for four years as lieutenant governor, called on him to go.

 Northam now says that he doesn’t harbor ill-will toward those allies who broke with him in February 2019.
 He has welcomed many of them back into the fold, in part because he has to — almost any Virginia Democrat of prominence called for him to go at the time — and in part because he knows he was in the wrong.

-Note: CORRECTION: An earlier version of this story incorrectly described Biden’s status at the time of the Northam scandal.
-He had not yet formally declared his presidential candidacy.